What is the Dodd-Frank Act?

-The Dodd-Frank Act was enacted into law during the Obama administration as a response to the financial crisis of 2008.
+The Dodd-Frank Act, or the Wall Street Reform and Consumer Protection Act of 2010, was enacted into law during the Obama administration as a response to the financial crisis of 2008.
 It was named after its sponsors, US Senator Christopher Dodd and US Representative Barney Frank.
 The Dodd-Frank Bill sought to introduce significant changes to financial regulation and create new government agencies tasked with implementing the various clauses in the law.
 The law affected all federal regulatory bodies and almost all parts of the financial services industry.

 Due to the perceived low regulation and high reliance on large banks, the Dodd-Frank Act aimed to introduce more stringent rules in banking regulation to avoid a re-occurrence of the 2008 Financial Crisis.
 To achieve this, the Act established the Financial Stability Oversight Council (FSOC) to address issues affecting the financial industry.
 The council was created alongside the Office of Financial Research under Title I of the Act.
 The two agencies work closely to monitor systemic risk and research the state of the economy.

-The rule limits banks from owning not more than 3% of the total ownership interests in a private equity fund or hedge fund since they are considered too risky.
-Institutions tasked with implementing the Volcker rule include the Office of Comptroller of the Currency, Federal Reserve System Board of Governors, the United States Securities and Exchange Commission, and the Federal Deposit Insurance Corporation.
+The rule limits banks from owning more than 3% of the total ownership interests in a private equity fund or hedge fund because they are considered too risky.
+Institutions tasked with implementing the Volcker rule include the Office of Comptroller of the Currency, the Federal Reserve System Board of Governors, the United States Securities and Exchange Commission, and the Federal Deposit Insurance Corporation.

 The Dodd-Frank Act also introduced new measures to regulate risky derivatives such as Credit Default Swaps (CDS).
 The CDS were traded over the counter prior to the financial crisis, and they were widely blamed for contributing to the crisis.
 The law created centralized exchange markets for swaps trading to reduce the possibility of default among traders.
-It also required greater disclosure to the public on the swap trading to reduce the risks it posed to the public.
+It also required greater disclosure to the public on swap trading to reduce the risks it posed to the public.

-One of the proposed changes to the Dodd-Frank law is to reduce the powers of the Consumer Financial Protection Bureau and the United States Securities and Exchange Commission.
+One of the proposed changes to the Dodd-Frank law is to reduce the powers of the Consumer Financial Protection Bureau and the Securities and Exchange Commission (SEC).
 The Act also gives the President of the United States the power to remove the directors of the CFPB and the Federal Housing Finance Agency (FHFA) that is charged with overseeing the mortgage market.

-The Dodd-Frank Act was enacted with the aim of preventing a reoccurrence of the financial crisis that almost crippled the United States financial system.
+The Dodd-Frank Act was enacted with the aim of preventing a reoccurrence of the financial crisis that almost crippled the United States’ financial system.
 Proponents of the law argue that the law has made remarkable progress in regulating financial institutions, including those that were viewed as “too big to fail.”
-The creation of new regulatory agencies like the CFPB and the FSOC has made it possible to more closely monitor the operations of banks and protect the consumers.
+The creation of new regulatory agencies like the CFPB and the FSOC has made it possible to more closely monitor the operations of banks and protect consumers.

 Critics of Dodd-Frank further argue that the regulatory measures particularly overburden small financial institutions that did not contribute to the crisis.
-Critics also claim that the low-interest rates resulting from the financial crisis have affected the profitability of small banks, making it nearly impossible to sustain their operations.
+Critics also claim that the low interest rates resulting from the financial crisis have affected the profitability of small banks, making it nearly impossible for them to sustain their operations.

 Whether the Dodd-Frank Act was good regulatory legislation or one of the most onerous government control grabs in history and an act that has only served to weaken the US economy remains a subject of controversy.
-Continue your own financial education with the help of the following resources.